Montesquieu: Biography

 In April 1728, with Berwick's nephew Lord Waldegrave as his traveling companion, Montesquieu embarked on a grand tour of Europe, during which he kept a journal.
-His travels included Austria and Hungary and a year in Italy.
-He went to England at the end of October 1729, in the company of Lord Chesterfield, where he became a freemason, admitted to the Horn Tavern Lodge in Westminster,.
+His travels included Austria, Slovakia, Hungary, a brief visit to Germany and a year in Italy.
+He went to England at the end of October 1729, in the company of Lord Chesterfield, where he was initiated into Freemasonry at the Horn Tavern Lodge in Westminster.
 He remained in England until the spring of 1731, when he returned to La Brède.
 Outwardly he seemed to be settling down as a squire: he altered his park in the English fashion, made inquiries into his own genealogy, and asserted his seignorial rights.
-But he was continuously at work in his study, and his reflections on geography, laws and customs during his travels became the primary sources for his major works on political philosophy at this time.
-He next published Considerations on the Causes of the Greatness of the Romans and their Decline (1734), among his three best known books.
-It is considered by some scholars as a transition from Persian Letters to his master work The Spirit of Law, which was originally published anonymously in 1748 and translated into English in 1750.
+But he was continuously at work in his study, a fertile ground for ideas containing a 3000 volume historic book collection.
+These sources, alongside his reflections on geography, laws and customs that were inspired and influenced by his travels, became the primary sources for his major works on political philosophy at this time like his magnum opus Des l'esprit des lois.

+In 1734, he published Considerations on the Causes of the Greatness of the Romans and their Decline, among his three best known books.
+In 1748, he published The Spirit of Law, quickly translated into English.
 It quickly rose to influence political thought profoundly in Europe and America.
-In France, the book met with an unfriendly reception from both supporters and opponents of the regime.
-The Catholic Church banned The Spirit—along with many of Montesquieu's other works—in 1751 and included it on the Index of Prohibited Books.
-It received the highest praise from the rest of Europe, especially Britain.
+In France, the book met with an enthusiastic reception by many, but was denounced by the Sorbonne and, in 1751, by the Catholic Church (Index of Prohibited Books).
+It received the highest praise from much of the rest of Europe, especially Britain.

-Montesquieu was also highly regarded in the British colonies in North America as a champion of liberty.
+Montesquieu was highly regarded in the British colonies in North America as a champion of liberty.
 According to a survey of late eighteenth-century works by political scientist Donald Lutz, Montesquieu was the most frequently quoted authority on government and politics in colonial pre-revolutionary British America, cited more by the American founders than any source except for the Bible.
 Following the American Revolution, his work remained a powerful influence on many of the American founders, most notably James Madison of Virginia, the "Father of the Constitution".
 Montesquieu's philosophy that "government should be set up so that no man need be afraid of another" reminded Madison and others that a free and stable foundation for their new national government required a clearly defined and balanced separation of powers.

 Montesquieu was troubled by a cataract and feared going blind.
-At the end of 1754 he visited Paris, with the intention of getting rid of the lease of his house there and finally retiring to La Brède.
-He was however soon taken ill, and died from a high fever on 10 February 1755.
-He was buried in the Église Saint-Sulpice, Paris, and the Revolution obliterated all trace of his remains.
+At the end of 1754 he visited Paris and was soon taken ill.
+He died from a fever on 10 February 1755.
+He was buried in the Église Saint-Sulpice, Paris.